-- Allows to choose between two ore more candidate test formulations. - Comparison of a test formulation with several references. - Standard design for establishment of dose proportionality.
+- Allows to choose between two ore more candidate test formulations. - Comparison of a test formulation with several references.

+Standard design for establishment of dose proportionality.

+Disadvantages

-- Disadvantages - Not mentioned in any guideline except Brazil ANVISA's. - Statistical analysis more complicated especially in the case of drop outs. - May need measures against multiplicity, increasing the sample size to keep the desired power.
+- Not mentioned in any guideline except Brazil's ANVISA. - Statistical analysis more complicated especially in the case of drop outs. - May need measures against multiplicity, increasing the sample size.